-McAdam will deliver a lecture on “The Continuing Significance of Race in America’s Politics of Inequality” and receive the medal and $25,000 award that accompany the Gittler prize at 3 p.m. on Nov.
+McAdam delivered a lecture on "The Continuing Significance of Race in America's Politics of Inequality" and received the medal and $25,000 award that accompanies the Gittler prize on Nov.
 15 in Rapaporte Treasure Hall.

 McAdam's research showed that the experience affected the volunteers profoundly, to the extent that decades later many of them remained deeply involved in justice and freedom movements that continued to change the social and political landscapes of America.
 Volunteers who were accepted for Freedom Summer work but did not go through the experience, he found, were generally conventional liberals in later life.

 Those findings led Teach for America founder Wendy Kopp to invite McAdam to do similar research on TFA "graduates" in the expectation that his findings would be similar for those who took part in TFA.
 They were not.

 In a recent telephone interview, McAdam said that "we found that TFA's 'graduates' are no more likely to be engaged in public service than the two other groups studied" — volunteers who were accepted but did not enter the program and people who did enter the program but dropped out.
 "In fact, members of the first of those groups are consistently more civically engaged in the present than TFA graduates."

 Perhaps even more surprising is McAdam's analysis, in collaboration with Rob Sampson, a professor of sociology at Harvard University, of civic and religious life in the neighborhoods of Chicago.
 Contrary to general expectations, the researchers found that religiosity and civic activism are inversely related.